Step 27 – Deceased Estate Administration Guide

 - It is highly recommended to always photocopy all documents supplied to the Supreme Court Registry for your own records.

-27.8 Publish the Statutory Notice
+27.10 Publish the Statutory Notice

-If you have determined that a Grant of Probate or Letters of Administration is required, you will first need to serve, publish or advertise a notice of your intention to apply with the Supreme Court.
+If you have determined that a Grant of Probate or Letters of Administration is required, you may first need to serve, publish or advertise a notice of your intention to apply with the Supreme Court.

-Note: This is not the same as notice for distribution of the estate, which is covered in Step 34.7 – Publish Notice of Intent to Distribute.
+Note: This is not the same as notice for distribution of the Estate, which is covered in Step 34.7 – Publish Notice of Intent to Distribute.

-Publishing a notice allows the following persons to get in touch with the Executor:- Creditors (people who are owed money by the deceased estate) of the estate to make a claim;
+Publishing a notice allows the following persons to get in touch with the Executor:- Creditors (people who are owed money by the Deceased Estate) of the Estate to make a claim;

 - Family members or other persons to make a family provision claim or any other claim;